The Bible would have us believe that Moses and Joshua were chosen by God to

 One can see that stoning a man or woman to death, while being terribly

-barbaric, could have some deterrence value.
+barbaric, could have some deterrence value on other people.

 But how could stoning an ox to death deter other oxen from goring anyone?